ozeranskii/faststream/docs/docs/en/redis/streams/groups.md

   If you don't want to collect data into stream forever, you should using the **maxlen** option.
 The old entries are automatically evicted when the specified length is reached, so that the stream is left at a consist size.
 [Redis maxlen](https://redis.io/docs/latest/develop/data-types/streams/#capped-streams){.external-link target="_blank"}

   A consumer group consists multiple consumer instances working together.
 You need giving each a unique name using the **consumer** option.
-[Redis Consumers](https://redis.io/docs/latest/develop/tools/insight/tutorials/insight-stream-consumer/#run-the-consumer){.external-link target="_blank"}  Capped streams
+[Redis Consumers](https://redis.io/docs/latest/develop/tools/insight/tutorials/insight-stream-consumer/#run-the-consumer){.external-link target="_blank"}

+  In cases where reliability is not a requirement and the occasional message loss is acceptable, you can use **no_ack** option.
+This is equivalent to acknowledging the message when it is read.
+[Redis Xgroupread](https://redis.io/docs/latest/commands/xreadgroup/#differences-between-xread-and-xreadgroup){.external-link target="_blank"}